TOPIC: Jewish survivor describes being saved by Oskar Schindler

 Shuqin Xia, interview code 52121

-TOPIC: Rwandan Tutsi survivor recounts being bullied as a child
+TOPIC: Rwandan Tutsi survivor recounts being humiliated at school in his childhood

 Kizito Kalima, interview code 52028

-TOPIC: Rwandan Tutsi survivor describes the death of Rwandan President Juvénal Habyarimana and the beginning of the genocide
+TOPIC: Rwandan Tutsi survivor describes the death of Rwandan President Juvénal Habyarimana in Kanombe and the beginning of the genocide

 Live Wesige, interview code 52025

-TOPIC: Armenian survivor describes Ottoman gendarmes breaking into Armenian homes and the killing of men and a man disguising as a boy to save his life.
+TOPIC: Armenian survivor describes Ottoman gendarmes breaking into Armenian homes and the killing of men and a boy disguising as a girl to save his life.

 Other Content – Social and Political Issues